rodaan/rodaan.github.io/portfolio.md

 permalink: /portfolio/
 ---

-# Things I've been working on: #
+# Things I've been working on Recently: #

 KA-VR
 -----
-Chrome Extension Virtual Assistant
+**KA-VR** is a virtual assistant that uses natural language processing to listen to a user's voice to execute tasks.
+Machine learning algorithms are implemented in such a way that **KA-VR** progressively learns a user's choice of words, such as actions, verbs, and context.

 ![KA-VR](http://i67.tinypic.com/m9riao.png)